AdobeDocs/commerce-frontend-core/src/pages/ui-components/index.md

 ### General structure

-In Magento 2 there are basic and secondary UI components.
+There are basic and secondary UI components.

 Basic components are: